sam81/pychoacoustics/pychoacoustics/doc/intro.rst

    The pychoacoustics control window

+``pychoacoustics`` supports a number of constant and adaptive stimulus presentation paradigms, including:

+  - the transformed up-down and weighted up-down procedures
+  - the update maximum likelihood procedure
+  - the PSI+ and PSI marginal procedures
+  - the same-different procedure
+  - the ABX procedure
+  - the constant stimuli procedure

-I started writing ``pychoacoustics`` for fun and for the sake of learning around 2008 while doing my PhD with Professor Chris Plack at Lancaster University.
+I started writing ``pychoacoustics`` for fun and for the sake of learning around 2008 while doing my PhD under the supervision of Professor Chris Plack at Lancaster University.
 At that time we were using in the lab a MATLAB program called the “Earlab” written by Professor Plack.
 ``pychoacoustics`` has been greatly influenced and inspired by the